mcdo-hjst/mcdo-hjst.github.io/index.md

 - Maintained by the **McDonald Observatory** software team
 - Most repositories herein are licensed under the [BSD 3-Clause License](https://opensource.org/licenses/BSD-3-Clause)
 - Contributions and issues are welcome!
 Please see each individual repo for contribution guidelines.
+- Some repos are private and will return `404` if you are not a member of the development team.